Vonage/vivid-3/libs/components/src/lib/alert/README.md

 ### Timeoutms

-Use the `timeoutms` attribute to set the time after which the Alert will automatically close.
+Use the `timeoutms` attribute to set the time in milliseconds after which the Alert will automatically close.

-- Type: `number` (in milliseconds)
-- Default: `0` (stays open indefinitely)
+The default value is `0`, which means the Alert will not close automatically.

 ```html preview
 <vwc-alert